AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/FAQ.md

 ## How do I choose a proper player?

 ApsaraVideo Player supports the HTML5 player, Flash player, and adaptive streaming mode.
 We recommend that you use the adaptive streaming mode so that ApsaraVideo Player selects the most suitable player based on the type of your terminal and browser and the streaming protocol.
-For more information, see [https://player.alicdn.com/aliplayer/setting/setting.html?spm=a2c4g.11186623.2.28.7224322cKcgNZj](https://player.alicdn.com/aliplayer/setting/setting.html?spm=a2c4g.11186623.2.28.7224322cKcgNZj).
+For more information, see [online Settings](https://player.alicdn.com/aliplayer/setting/setting.html?spm=a2c4g.11186623.2.28.7224322cKcgNZj).

 ## How do I enable the HTML5 player?